TheZeury/NaiveOpenXrGame/README.md

 My first [OpenXR](https://github.com/KhronosGroup/OpenXR-SDK/) application.

-Render is implemented with Vulkan.
+Renderer is implemented with Vulkan.

 To be precise, the API I'm using is [OpenXR-Hpp](https://github.com/KhronosGroup/OpenXR-Hpp) and [Vulkan-Hpp](https://github.com/KhronosGroup/Vulkan-Hpp) which has already been part of the LunarG Vulkan SDK.

+OpenXR version : 1.0.26

+Vulkan version : 1.3.236.0

+**Both OpenXR SDK (including openxr_loader) and Vulkan SDK are not uploaded with this repo.** To properly build this repo, one should download them separately from official sites and do the *including* and *linking* works.

 ## Free libraries (other than OpenXR SDK and Vulkan SDK):